Polkadot-Blockchain-Academy/pba-book/content/substrate/tips-tricks/slides.md

 ### Logging And Prints In The Runtime.

-- But `log` crate doesn't doo much in itself! it needs two additional steps to work:
+- But `log` crate doesn't do much in itself! it needs two additional steps to work:

 1. `// $ RUST_LOG=foo=debug,bar=trace cargo run`
 2. `sp_tracing::try_init_simple()`